PhilipDiessner/tidydataexercise/Codebook.md

 where the label is added to the variable name

-* Features are normalized and bounded within [-1,1] (acceleration to the gravitational constant g, gyroscope units are rad/seg.
+* Features are normalized and bounded within [-1,1] (acceleration to the gravitational constant g, gyroscope units are rad/seg before normalisation.)
 * Each feature vector is a row on the text file.

 "subject" denotes the one of the 30 test subjects the data was taken from ranging from 1 to 30